linyasa/core/docs/examples/osgi/com.dotcms.angular.portlet/README.md

 # README
 ----
-This is an example of how to create and load Jersey Based REST resources in dotCMS via OSGi
+This is an example of how to create and load an angular 2 webcomponent portlet that uses a Jersey Based REST resource as an angular service in dotCMS via OSGi.
+You need to install nodejs in your environment in other to execute the npm commands

 ## How to build this example